 Speaking on the similar lines, Prof Vinod Kumar Singh, director, Indian Institute of Science Education and Research, Bhopal and member of Scientific Advisory Council to Prime Minister informed, "The conference is aimed at promoting organic chemistry."

 Dr Prabhakar Jadhav representing Eli Lilly, a US based company, said, "The purpose of the conference is to promote science in India.
+Awards to students will further motivate them to do well in their respective streams and contribute their best to the science."

-Students from BHU, Allahabad University, CDRI Lucknow, Delhi University, IISc Bangalore, University of Hyderabad, IIT-Delhi, University of Madras, IIT-Madras, IIT-Bombay, University of Leeds, UK, University of Bath, UK, Cardiff
+Students from BHU, Allahabad University, CDRI Lucknow, Delhi University, IISc Bangalore, University of Hyderabad, IIT-Delhi, University of Madras, IIT-Madras, IIT-Bombay, University of Leeds, UK, University of Bath, UK, Cardiff University, UK, Imperial College London, etc., are participating in the conference.

 Source: TOI